ZhiXuanLai/Biomedical-Signals-and-Systems_Fourier-Transform-and-Visualization-Tool/README.md

-# Fourier transforms of window functions
+# Fourier Transforms of Window Functions

 Project Description:
 I developed a tool for conducting Fourier Transform, which means converting